FAQ

 What grade does a student have to be in to attend?

 We now offer multiple entry points which means that students can come for one, two, three or even four years!
-The Bronze through Platinum programming will give opportunities for 1 year, 2 year, 3 year, and 4 year training programs in their field of choice.
+Our programming gives opportunities for 1 year, 2 year, 3 year, and 4 year training programs in the field of their choice.
 Now students are able to start at a younger age, or if not ready to make that decision can decide later and still have an opportunity to receive quality technical training in a specific skill.
 Their choices are unlimited and can include up to 1,300+ hours of training, technical skill attainment, earning industry credentials, and having pre-apprenticeship and job placement opportunities with local business and industry.

 Is there a cost to attend?